 The Need for Diagnostic Clarity

 Mental illness and addiction often mimic each other, and separating symptoms of mental health disorders from the effects of addiction can be a difficult process.
 It is also a critical one; without having a complete picture of your emotional and behavioral health, clinicians will not be able to tailor a treatment plan that addresses the full scope of your individual needs.
 As such, reaching diagnostic clarity requires in-depth assessment by a psychiatrist who specializes in addiction medicine and uses clinical interviews, sophisticated psychological testing tools, and auxiliary testing to establish a diagnosis.
 Only by understanding exactly what your needs are will your clinical team be able to create meaningful and effective interventions to help you restore sobriety and stability.
-If you are seeking treatment for an addiction, be sure to inquire about the scope of diagnostic testing used by the facility, and whether this testing is included in the cost of treatment.
+If you are seeking the best treatment center for drug addiction and co-occurring disorders, be sure to inquire about the scope of diagnostic testing used by the facility, and whether this testing is included in the cost of treatment.
 This is especially important if you have already been through treatment, because untreated co-occurring disorders are a common cause of relapse.
 Non-compliance with psychiatric medications is also a major cause of relapse for dually diagnosed individuals—and disorders that are not properly diagnosed cannot be properly treated.